terreng/simple-web-server/www/src/docs/options.md

 - Type: `true/false`
 - Default: `false`

 Exclude .htm and .html extensions from URLs.
-For example, /example.html will redirect to /example.
-If a file exists at the path without an extension, the html file will still be rendered instead.
+For example, `/example.html` will redirect to `/example`.
+If a file exists at the path without an extension, the HTML file will still be rendered instead.

 ## Advanced rules